wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

 - a DDL-style schema covered in chapter 7.

 You often would provide a **reduced schema**, which means you only define a subset of all the available fields.
-PySpark will only read the fields you have defines, which means
+PySpark will only read the fields you have defines, which means:
-- a further reduction of processing time
+- a further reduction of processing time,
 - usually a much simpler subset of the entire data structure, making the resulting data frame easier to manipulate.

 ### 6.4.1 Using Spark types as the base blocks of a schema